blevesearch/blevesearch.github.io-hugo/content/docs/Index-Mapping.md

 +++

-In bleve, the IndexMapping describes how to your data model should be indexed.
+In bleve, the IndexMapping describes how your data model should be indexed.

 ## Default IndexMapping